nethesis/parceler/README.md

 ### First deploy

-To deploy the service, you can find the related files needed in the `deploy` directory:

-- `compose`: Contains the `docker-compose.yml` file, this file can deploy the full stack once copied to the server and then using `docker compose up -d`, remember to copy the `.env` production file to the same directory where you store the compose file.
-- `systemd`: Uses `systemd` and `podman` to deploy the service, you can find the service files in the `systemd`.
-Use the `v4` or `v5` files, depending on the podman version you want to deploy.
-Remember to copy the `.env` production file to the `%S/parceler.env` directory.
+An example of a deployment can be found under the `deploy` directory, you can use the `deploy/docker-compose.yml` file to deploy the full stack.
+And replicate the same structure in your server.

 ### Additional Configuration